xinzhou93/CS280A/content/Project 5B.md

   </figure>
 </div>

-**Observations:**
-- The larger model (D=128) produces sharper, more detailed digits
-- Extended training (20 epochs) allows the model to learn finer details
-- More timesteps (T=100) during sampling provides smoother trajectories
-- By epoch 20, the samples are noticeably cleaner than the baseline at epoch 10
+The larger model (D=128) produces sharper, more detailed digits.
+Extended training (20 epochs) allows the model to learn finer details, and more timesteps (T=100) during sampling provides smoother trajectories.
+By epoch 20, the samples are noticeably cleaner than the baseline at epoch 10.